raehik/bytepatch/README.md

 # bytepatch
-A Haskell library and CLI tool for patching data in a stream, primarily aimed at handling byte-representable data.
+A Haskell library and CLI tool for patching data in a stream.
 Write **patchscripts** (in-place edits to a file) using a convenient YAML format, and apply them with a safe patching algorithm.
-On the library side, define explicit patches over any type, apply them to pure/impure streams, and write further patch types and streams to extend as you desire.
+On the library side, define explicit patches over any type, apply them to pure/impure streams, and write further patch types and streams to extend as you like.

+bytepatch can handle a few different types of data (see `bytepatch --help`),
+including:

+  * Binary via pretty hex bytes `00 FF 1234`
+  * Binary via text, interpreted as null-terminated UTF-8 strings
+  * Binary via ARMv8 Thumb (LE) assembly (more possible, ask raehik)

+bytepatch is most useful when handling byte-representable data, but you can also apply patches of a given type over a stream of the same type -- for example, to patch a textual stream without considering the individual bytes, just the UTF-8 characters.

-The executable is intended as a general tool for making simple binary editing more manageable.
+The executable is intended as a general tool for making simple binary/ASM editing more manageable.
+Over time, I think it's evolved into an actually useful little program.
 The codebase is really a fun investigation into some type-level Haskell features.
 Regardless of which you're interested in, I hope you might find some use from this project!